 Nonfixed-Rate Mortgage

-A mortgage loan in which the interest rate can vary throughout the term of that loan.
+A nonfixed-rate mortgage is a type of mortgage where the interest rate can change over the term of the loan.

 Note